 This occurs when the jaw is misaligned, causing the rear upper teeth to sit inside of the lower teeth.
-Untreated, this can create uneven tooth wear as well as facial asymmetry.
+Untreated, a crossbite can create uneven tooth wear as well as facial asymmetry.

 Spacing is the opposite of crowding, occurring when there is too much room in the dental arch for the teeth.
-This leaves gaps between the teeth, and while these may be a purely cosmetic issue, spacing can sometimes cause functional problems as well.
+This leaves gaps between the teeth that cause cosmetic and functional issues.

 This condition occurs when the upper and lower front teeth don’t meet when the mouth is closed, leaving a gap or opening in the teeth.
-It’s usually caused by childhood habits like prolonged thumb sucking, although it may develop as a growth abnormality.
+Often, the upper teeth are angled outward.
+It’s usually caused by childhood habits such as prolonged thumb sucking, although it may develop as a growth abnormality.